The Entrepreneurial Family

 Parents and their teenage sons or daughters (ages 14–18).
 Each parent-teen pair will learn and grow together throughout the program.

-The faculty director is Matthew Allen, an associate professor of entrepreneurship and the faculty director of Babson's Institute for Family Entrepreneurship.
+The faculty director is Mathew Allen, an associate professor of entrepreneurship and the faculty director of Babson's Institute for Family Entrepreneurship.
 Allen's research is focused on entrepreneurship as it relates to family businesses and the preparation of the next generation of leaders.
 He works with family businesses of all sizes on issues of succession, governance, and effective management of interpersonal relationships in order to drive success across generations.

 Cost includes program materials, accommodations, and meals at the award-winning Babson Executive Conference Center.
 Participants may access accommodations beginning at 4 p.m. on the day before the program begins.
 There is an introductory reception.
 All participants receive a certificate of completion.

 Each session has a limited number of participants to preserve the intimacy and collegiality of the experience.
 Applications are accepted on a first-come, first-served basis.

 For more information, including available discounts, read our FAQ »